Sebagabones/CITS3007Project/Phase1/Report/report1.md

 Authentication in the ACS will be based on username-password pairs, securely stored and verified using cryptographic hashing.
 Specifically:

-    Passwords will be hashed using `Argon2` via a C-compatible library such as libargon2.
+  - Passwords will be hashed using `Argon2` via a C-compatible library such as libargon2.

-    A salt will be randomly generated and stored as a prefix of the hashed password to prevent precomputed dictionary attacks (e.g., rainbow tables).
+  - A salt will be randomly generated and stored as a prefix of the hashed password to prevent precomputed dictionary attacks (e.g., rainbow tables).

-    Memory used to store sensitive information (e.g., raw passwords) will be immediately cleared (memset_s or equivalent) after use to avoid leaving secrets in memory.
+  - Memory used to store sensitive information (e.g., raw passwords) will be immediately cleared (`memset_s` or equivalent) after use to avoid leaving secrets in memory.

 The ACS will also use:

-    Account lockout after a configurable number of failed attempts
+  - Account lockout after a configurable number of failed attempts

-    Secure comparison functions (consttime_memcmp) to prevent timing attacks
+  - Secure comparison functions (`consttime_memcmp`) to prevent timing attacks

-    Session tracking with unique, securely generated session tokens (e.g., using /dev/urandom)
+  - Session tracking with unique, securely generated session tokens (e.g., using `/dev/urandom`)

 ### 4.3.3 How the group will ensure it is effectively used:

 The group will audit all code paths that deal with credential input, storage, and verification as part of the code review process.
-To enforce safe coding standards, static analysis tools (such as Flawfinder and Cppcheck as mentioned before) and linters will flag any unsafe handling of user input or improper use of memory.
+To enforce safe coding standards, static analysis tools (such as flawfinder and cppcheck as mentioned before) and linters will flag unsafe handling of user input or improper use of memory.

 Test cases will be written to simulate common attack scenarios such as brute force login attempts, malformed credential inputs, and memory scraping.
 These tests will be included in CI workflows to catch regressions.